-- 22.2.
-A director must be a natural person aged 16 years or older - 22.3.
-No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 26. - 22.4.
-The number of the elected members of the Council shall not, unless the Company in General Meeting otherwise determines, be less than 5 nor exceed fifteen, including the Chairperson and Vice Chairperson. - 22.5.
-The first directors shall be those persons notified to Companies House as the first directors of the charity. - 22.6.
-A director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the directors.
+- 24. (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 36. - 25.
+The number of directors shall be not less than one but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - 26.
+The first directors shall be those persons notified to Companies House as the first directors of the charity. - 27.
+A director may not appoint an alternative director or anyone to act on his or her behalf at meetings of the directors.

-23. Powers of directors
+Powers of directors

-- 23.1.
-The directors shall manage the business of the charity and may exercise all the powers of the charity unless they are subject to any restrictions imposed by the Companies Acts, the articles or any special resolution. - 23.2.
-No alteration of the articles or any special resolution shall have retrospective effect to invalidate any prior act of the directors. - 23.3.
-Any meeting of the directors at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the directors.
+- 28. (1) The directors shall manage the business of the charity and may exercise all the powers of the charity unless they are subject to any restrictions imposed by the Companies Act, the articles or any special resolution. - (2) No alternation of the articles or any special resolution shall have retrospective effect to invalidate any prior act of the directors. - (3) Any meeting of directors at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the directors.

-24. Retirement of directors
+Retirement of directors

-- 24.1.
-At the first annual general meeting all the directors must retire from office unless by the close of the meeting the members have failed to elect sufficient directors to hold a quorate meeting of the directors.
-At each subsequent annual general meeting one-fifth of the directors or, if their number is not five or a multiple of five, the number nearest to one-fifth, must retire from office.
-If there is only one director he or she must retire. - 24.2.
-The directors to retire by rotation shall be those who have been longest in office since their last appointment.
-If any directors became or were appointed directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - 24.3.
-The Chair and Other Honorary Officers (as appointed) would be elected for a fixed term and shall be exempt from the retirement by rotation provisions. - 24.4.
-If a director is required to retire at an annual general meeting by a provision of the articles the retirement shall take effect upon the conclusion of the meeting.
+- 29. At the first annual general meeting all the directors must retire from office unless by the close of the meeting the members have failed to elect sufficient directors to hold a quorate meeting of the directors.
+At each subsequent annual general meeting one third of the directors or, if their number is not three or a multiple of three, the number nearest to one third, must retire from office.
+If there is only one director he or she must retire. - 30.
+(1) The directors to retire by rotation shall be those who have been longest in office since their last appointment.
+If any directors became or were appointed directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - (2) If a director is required to retire at an annual general meeting by a provision of the articles the retirement shall take effect upon the conclusion of the meeting.

-25. Appointment of directors
+Appointment of directors